Best Wistia Alternatives for Video Hosting in 2026 (Honest Comparison)

 Best for: Large enterprises and media companies with significant scale and security requirements

 Brightcove is the platform you turn to when scale, security, and SLA guarantees are non-negotiable.
+For a full breakdown, see our Brightcove alternatives guide.
 DRM content protection, IP restrictions, and a comprehensive API make it the default for enterprise media teams.

 Pros: